DimaGitHahahab/leader-election/README.md

-# Leader election

-A service that exists in multiple replicas and each replica is constantly competing for leadership.

 ## Algorithm

 The replica that becomes the leader writes a file to the `file-dir` directory every `leader-timeout` seconds and also